harness/developer-hub/docs/platform/delegates/install-delegates/delegate-upgrades-and-expiration.md

 ### Delegate expiration support policy

 Six months after a delegate image is released, the delegate reaches End of Support (EOS).
 Eight months after a delegate image is released, the delegate is End of Life (EOL).
-Delegates expire if they are not upgraded 8 months after the image is released.
+Delegates expire if not upgraded 8 months after the image is released.

 | Release | EOS | EOL |
 | --- | --- | --- |